json4s/json4s/README.md

 2.2 ->
 ------

-Path expressions were changed after 2.2 version.
-Previous versions returned JField which unnecessarily complicated the use of the expressions.
+Path expressions were changed after version 2.2.
+Previous versions returned JField, which unnecessarily complicated the use of the expressions.
 If you have used path expressions with pattern matching like: